westonludeke/kernel-job-agent/README.md

-# AI Job Application Agent
+# Kernel AI Job Application Agent

-A sophisticated AI agent that automates the job application process on Ashby-hosted pages, using GPT-4o to write tailored, human-like responses.
+An AI-powered job application agent that automates the entire submission process on Ashby-hosted forms, including writing high-quality answers with GPT-4o.

 This project is a demonstration of how modern AI and browser automation tools can be combined to handle complex, real-world tasks.
 It is designed to be both a practical tool and an impressive portfolio piece.